joshghent/starter/README.md

 If you're already familiar with Git, skip to this section

 ## How do I start?
+* Click the "Fork" button
-* Copy the URL of the repository by clicking "Clone or Download"
+* After the fork is complete, copy the URL of the repository by clicking "Clone or Download"
+* Run the command `git clone https://github.com/GITHUB_USERNAME/starter.git` in your terminal
+* Open the folder in your favourite editor
+* Add your name to the CONTRIBUTORS.md file
+* Go back in your terminal and add your files, commit them and then push them!
+  - e.g., `git add -A && git commit -m "Feature Added My Name!" && git push -u origin master`
+* Go to your forked repository in your browser (e.g., https://github.com/GITHUB_USERNAME/starter)
+* Click the "Pull Request" button - just under the "Clone or Download" button
-*
+* Submit your Pull Request!

 ## Now what?